ligolang/ligo/gitlab-pages/docs/manpages/ligo.md

 compile a ligo program to michelson

 **transpile**
-transpile ligo code from a syntax to another (BETA)
+[BETA] transpile ligo code from a syntax to another

 **run**
 compile and interpret ligo code